FPCCI lauds finance minister’s vision for economic growth

 ISLAMABAD: Federation of Pakistan Chambers of Commerce and Industry (FCCI) on Thursday lauded the vision of Federal Minister for Finance and Revenue Shaukat Tarin for economic growth and social prosperity in the country.

-In an appreciation letter, addressed to Finance Minister Shaukat Tarin, President FPCCI Mian Nasser Hayat said that his vision in respect of preferring economic stimulus approach over fiscal consolidation approach in the given challenging situation amid third wave of COVID-19 was highly appreciated.
+In an appreciation letter, addressed to Finance Minister Shaukat Tarin, President Federation of Pakistan Chambers of Commerce and Industry Mian Nasser Hayat said that his vision in respect of preferring economic stimulus approach over fiscal consolidation approach in the given challenging situation amid third wave of COVID-19 was highly appreciated.

 "Your address to United Nations Economic and Social Commission for Asia and Pacific (UNESCAP) and testifying before the National Assembly Standing Committee on Finance reflects the approach you are intending to pursue for economic growth" he remarked.